 I was honored to have a look at the Royal Horseguards Hotel last week, one of London’s premiere five-star luxury properties located in Embankment next to the River Thames.
 It was a chance to mingle with some fellow London women and also have a peek into this famously luxurious hotel.
 In the late 1800s, this elegant building was one of the first to have electricity and was part a beautifying project to clean up and enhance the polluted riverfront.
 From luxury apartments to the founding spot of the UK’s secret service, the Horseguards Hotel has a colorful history.

 Sure I’ll take a history lesson any day, but I really just wanted to poke around the interior.
 Everything was decorated to the nines for the holidays, making the roaring fireplace in the lobby and posh sitting areas even more special.
-Starting at the dark wood covered bar upstairs and flowing down the grand staircase, it felt more like being in a Disney movie than a hotel.
+Starting at the dark wood covered bar upstairs and flowing down the grand staircase, it felt more like being in a Disney movie than at the Estes Park lodging hotel.
 I didn’t have a chance to experience the actual accommodations, but hope to in the near future.

 Of course being draped in such luxurious settings was a treat, but the highlight of the evening was Kelly Bayliffe the sommelier.
 This woman took a group of ladies knowing collectively very little about wine and turned us all into connoisseurs within a couple hours.
 Well, sort of.
 But the way she explained every detail from English bubbly varieties to Pino Noir was unforgettable – mostly because each analogy was a little racy and a lot of fun.
 She truly knew her stuff and was more than patient with our group as more wine was sipped then really savored.